 Power carving is a woodwork process that involves cutting and shaping wood using power tools.
 It is fast and ideal for hard, knotty, and difficult grain.
 There is no need to pay close attention to grain direction since the chances of cutting yourself are low.

-Hand carving is a process that involves the use of hand tools, and it can be the most affordable carving method depending on your choice of wood and tools.
+Hand carving is a process that involves using hand tools, and it can be the most affordable carving method depending on your choice of wood and tools.
 Stick to softwood when using hand tools since it takes more effort from the user.

 Working on softwood requires little or no pressure.
 Consider woods with little grain, no knots, and deformities.
 Carving against the grain using hand tools is challenging.
 Amongst the hand tools are the carving knife, chisel, and mallet.